-Although it communicates with the ATN Component through a P1-interface (see 2.3.2.5), the Message Transfer and Control Unit is not required to implement the functionalities associated with any of the optional functional groups defined in the ISP.
+Although it communicates with the ATN Component through a transfer interface (see 2.3.2.5), the Message Transfer and Control Unit is not required to implement the functionalities associated with any of the optional functional groups defined in the ISP.
 More specifically the MTCU is not supposed to perform any DL-expansion.
 If supported in an AFTN/AMHS Gateway, such functionalities are implemented in the ATN Component, which incorporates a MTA equivalent to that of an ATS Message Server.

-2.3.2.4.
-Control Position
+2.3.2.4 Control Position

 Each gateway also includes an operator control position, or other input-output devices to accomplish the same function.
 The control position provides a method to load, initialize and control the operation of the gateway.
 The terminal is also used to display or record transient conditions and out-of-line situations, including error reports related to the gateway processing.
+Finally it is also the place where AMHS non-delivery reports are conveyed, when they cannot be processed in an automated manner by the gateway.

-It also enables interventions by the operator, permitting bidirectional communication with the human operator.
+The control position enables interventions by the operator, permitting bidirectional communication with the human operator.

-The control position therefore provides an operator interface where exception cases which could not be handled in an automated manner by the AFTN/AMHS Gateway components, may be handled and reacted upon.
+In summary, the control position therefore provides an operator interface where exception cases which could not be handled in an automated manner by the AFTN/AMHS Gateway components, may be handled and reacted upon.
 Also, it is a matter of policy local to the AMHS Management Domain operating the AFTN/AMHS Gateway, to decide whether certain categories of exception cases are handled automatically or with the assistance of the control position.

-The format used by the AFTN Component, the ATN Component and the Message Transfer and Control Unit of an AFTN/AMHS Gateway to report errors to the control position is a matter of policy local to the AMHS Management Domain operating the AFTN/AMHS Gateway.
+The format used by the AFTN Component, the ATN Component and the Message Transfer and Control Unit of an AFTN/AMHS Gateway to report errors and to convey non-delivery reports to the control position is a matter of policy local to the AMHS Management Domain operating the AFTN/AMHS Gateway.
 For a better interpretation of a given error situation at the control position, the subject information object may be sent in conjunction with the error reported to the control position.